 Training for the Vancouver Spartan Race

 Today marks one month till the Vancouver Spartan Race on Mount Seymour.
-I have spent the better part of my off season (November until, well, this morning) working to build both my strength and my speed.
+I have spent the better part of my off-season (November until, well, this morning) working to build both my strength and my speed.
 I joined CrossFit 604 shortly before the Spartan World Championships in Vermont last year, because I needed somewhere to work on more specific techniques like the rope climb.
-Instructional YouTube videos did a pretty good job getting me up the rope in two races, but considering it terrified my husband to watch me slip and slide up and down the rope, I figured I could use a little more practice.
+Instructional YouTube videos did a pretty good job getting me up the rope in two races.
+However, considering it terrified my husband to watch me slip and slide up and down the rope, I figured I could use a little more practice.

 My lack of grip strength really brought me down (literally) at the Spartan World Championships.
-In the last 2 miles of that race, I managed to fall off every single obstacle the required even a tiny ounce of grip strength and seeing as I already done about 200 burpees I wasn’t particularly keen on adding another 100 more simply because I couldn’t hang on to the bar or rope.
+In the last 2 miles of that race, I managed to fall off every single obstacle the required strength.
+Seeing as I already did about 200 burpees, I wasn’t particularly keen on adding another 100 more.
+Simply because I couldn’t hang on to the bar or rope.
 THUS!
 I have been greatly trying to improve this weakness by doing said [see image above] grip strength exercises.

 Len-dawg and I warmed up with a 20-minute jog around the ski hill.
 Two years ago the snowpack lasted well into the summer, making it a very difficult, cold and snowy race.
 Last year there was still some snow at the peak but manageable.
 This year, however, we have had no snow.
-The trails were covered with these awful, hard spiky branches and roots jabbing us as we headed back up the hill to grab the sandbag.
+The trails were covered with these awful, hard spiky branches.
+Roots jabbed us as we headed back up the hill to grab the sandbag.

 A little tip to those who are looking for a sandbag to train with; they can be very expensive at fitness speciality stores but I picked up my 65lbs bag up at a soil and gravel shop for $5!
 Generally, the Canadian Spartan races don’t have heavy carries.
 They usually stick with the lighter 20-30lbs sand discs.
 If, however, you ever decide to race down the U.S. you should be prepared to care about 50lbs for women and sometimes double bags for men. (yep that two sandbags at the same time)